xluciadh/bio-volumentations/README.md

 - The order of dimensions is [C, Z, Y, X, T], where C is the channel dimension, T is the time dimension, and Z, Y, and X are the spatial dimensions.
 - The three spatial dimensions (Z, Y, X) must be present.
-To transform a 2D image, please create a dummy Z dimension first.
+To transform a 2D image, please create a dummy Z dimension.
 - The channel (C) dimension is optional.
 If it is not present, the library will automatically create a dummy dimension in its place, so the output image shape will be [1, Z, Y, X].
 - The time (T) dimension is optional and can only be present if the channel (C) dimension is also present in the input data.
-To process single-channel time-lapse images, please create a dummy C dimension first.
+To process single-channel time-lapse images, please create a dummy C dimension.

-Thus, an input image is interpreted in the following ways based on its shape:
+Thus, an input image is interpreted in the following ways based on its dimensionality:

-1. [Z, Y, X] ... a single-channel volumetric image;
+1. 3D: a single-channel volumetric image [Z, Y, X];
-2. [C, Z, Y, X] ... a multi-channel volumetric image;
+2. 4D: a multi-channel volumetric image [C, Z, Y, X];
-3. [C, Z, Y, X, T] ... a single-channel as well as multi-channel volumetric image sequence.
+3. 5D: a single- or multi-channel volumetric image sequence [C, Z, Y, X, T].

 The shape of the output image is either [C, Z, Y, X] (cases 1 & 2) or [C, Z, Y, X, T] (case 3).

-The images are type-casted to a floating-point datatype before transformations, irrespective of their actual datatype.
+The images are type-casted to a floating-point datatype before being transformed, irrespective of their actual datatype.

 For the specification of image annotation conventions, please see below.

+The transformations are implemented as callable classes inheriting from an abstract `Transform` class.
+Upon instantiating a transformation object, one has to specify the parameters of the transformation.

+All transformations work in a fully 3D fashion.
+Individual channels and time points of a data volume are usually transformed separately and in the same manner; however, certain transformations can also work along these dimensions.
+For instance, `GaussianBlur` can perform the blurring along the temporal dimension and with different strength in individual channels.

+The data can be transformed by a call to the transformation object.
 **It is strongly recommended to use `Compose` to create and use transformation pipelines.** <br>
-The `Compose` class automatically checks and adjusts image format, datatype, stacks individual transforms to a pipeline, and outputs the image as a contiguous array.
-Optionally, it can also convert the transformed image to a desired format. <br>
+An instantiated `Compose` object encapsulates the full transformation pipeline and provides additional support: it automatically checks and adjusts image format and datatype, outputs the image as a contiguous array, and can optionally convert the transformed image to a desired format.
 If you call transformations outside of `Compose`, we cannot guarantee the all assumptions are checked and enforced, so you might encounter unexpected behaviour.

 Below, there are several examples of how to use this library.
 You are also welcome to check [our documentation pages](https://biovolumentations.readthedocs.io/1.2.0/).